monagrland/MB_Pipeline/config/README.md

 `reads.tsv` in tab-separated format, with the following fields:

  * `sample` - Short identifier the sample (alphanumeric and underscore only)
- * `lib` - If there is more than one read file/library for a given sample, disambiguate them here.
+ * `lib` (optional) - If there is more than one read file/library for a given sample, disambiguate them here, e.g. as libraries `1`, `2`, ...
  * `fwd` - Path to forward read file, relative to Snakemake working directory.
 Absolute paths are not recommended.
  * `rev` - Path to reverse read file if reads are paired-end; leave blank if reads are single-end

+Other columns in the TSV file will be ignored.

 ## Config file structure